All Articles/

 Craig Ranch: Managing Pests in New Construction

-Craig Ranch epitomizes McKinney's newer development boom, with most homes built after 2010.
-While newer construction typically means better pest exclusion, this area faces specific challenges that many residents don't anticipate.
+Craig Ranch is a prime example of McKinney's newer development boom, with most homes built after 2010.
+While newer construction often means better pest exclusion, residents face specific challenges they might not anticipate.

 Primary Pest Concerns